VoIP-Domain/voipdomain/Documentations/INSTALL.md

 missing events in case of network problems.
 The router daemon can run on the same server as the administrative interface.

-The requirements to the Asterisk servers will be:
+Requirements for the Asterisk servers:

 * Asterisk (at least version 20.0.0)
 * MariaDB server (https://mariadb.org/)